mortexe/paris-frontend-assignment/README.md

 ### Error Handling

-- **ErrorBoundary Component**:
+- Critical application areas are wrapped in the `ErrorBoundary` component to handle runtime errors gracefully.
-    - Wraps components to catch rendering errors and display fallback UIs gracefully.
+- Fallback UIs ensure users are provided with clear feedback in case of failures.
-    - Errors are logged via `console.error` (extendable for production, e.g., logging with Sentry).
+- The `ToastProvider` is utilized to display toast notifications for non-critical errors (404, 500 etc.) and user feedback.
+It's currently being used in `useTrending` hook, where all fetching is done.

 ### Styling